wp-plugins/sell-from-blog/readme.txt

 Tags: sell, ebook, premium, sms, paid content
 Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 0.81
+Stable tag: 0.82

 Sell from Blog lets you sell your ebook or software package via premium SMS payments.

 == Description ==

-Opis w jêzyku polskim: http://www.blogworkorange.net/sell-from-blog/
+Opis w jÄ™zyku polskim: http://www.blogworkorange.net/sell-from-blog/

 This plugin lets you sell your ebook, software package or anything else small enough to fit into a standard email message (less than 10MiB is safe).